prayansh/MazeSolver/README.md

 # MazeSolver
-This is an implementation of the code which was previously made on Scheme (DrRacket)
+This is an implementation of the code which was previously made on Scheme (DrRacket).
+The program was a question on a CPSC 110 course Final offered by The University of British Columbia, Vancouver.

 I have provided two implementation for the solver method
 * Recursive **[DONE]**